Sexual violence in Papua New Guinea: Violence against women

 According to a 1992 survey by the PNG Law Reform Commission, an estimated 67% of wives have been beaten by their husbands with close to 100% in the Highlands Region.
 In urban areas, one in six women interviewed needed treatment for injuries caused by their husbands.
-The most common forms of violence include kicking, punching, burning and cutting with knives, accounting for 80% to 90% of the injuries treated by health workers.
+The most common forms of violence include kicking, punching, burning and cutting with knives, accounting for 80–90% of the injuries treated by health workers.

 According to a 1993 Survey by the PNG Medical Research Institute, an estimated 55% of women have experienced forced sex, in most cases by men known to them.
 Abortion in Papua New Guinea is illegal unless it is necessary to save the woman's life, so those who experience pregnancy from rape have no legal way of terminating forced pregnancies.

 Violence against infants, children and adolescents

 UNICEF describes the children in Papua New Guinea as some of the most vulnerable in the world.
-According to UNICEF, nearly half of reported rape victims are under 15 years of age and 13% are under seven, while a report by ChildFund Australia citing former Parliamentarian Dame Carol Kidu claimed 50% of those seeking medical help after rape are under 16, 25% are under 12 and 10% are under eight.
+According to a 2008 UNICEF report, nearly half of reported rape victims are under 15 years of age and 13% are under seven, while a 2013 report by ChildFund Australia citing former Parliamentarian Dame Carol Kidu claimed 50% of those seeking medical help after rape are under 16, 25% are under 12 and 10% are under eight.
 Up to 50 percent of girls are at risk of becoming involved in sex work, or being internally trafficked.
 Many are forced into marriage from 12 years of age under customary law.
 One in three sex workers are under 20 years of age.

 Sexual initiation rites

 Initiation rites of prepubescent boys as young as seven among groups in the highlands of New Guinea involved sexual acts with older males.
 Fellatio and semen ingestion were found among the Sambia, the Baruya and Etoro.
 Among the Kaluli people, this involved anal sex to deliver semen to the boy.
 These rites often revolve around beliefs that women represent a cosmic disorder.
+The Sambia abandoned the practice, while the other groups practiced potentially till at least the early 80s.